alec-deason/leaf_morphogenesis/writing/tutorial.md

 ![primordium](images/primordium_split_veins.png)

 Great.
 Seeing that actually answers a question I've had about how this is going to work.
 I wasn't sure where internal vertices come from but I guess the answer is vein growth a branching.
 Neat.

+## An interlude in which I pay for my sins

+Ok.
+I clearly made a mistake when I picked my mesh structure.
+I can see that it's going to get worse when I start dealing with vein branching so before I move on to that I'm going to switch to a more appropriate structure.
+## Vein branching

+Here comes the first bit that I probably don't understand well enough based on my first reading of the paper to just wing.
+How does vein branching work?
+I don't know.
+The length of the margin between two convergence points triggers it to happen (modulo morphogen interactions) but at what angle the split forms is unclear to me.
+We'll figure it out though.